Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

-where, at each step of the outermost loop, the above identity is applied to the Schur complement $\KM_{2,2} - \KM_{2,1} \left( \KM_{1,1} \right)^{-1} \KM_{1,2}$ obtained at the previous step.
+The dense (block-)Cholesky factorization of a matrix $\KM$ can be seen as the recursive application of the matrix identity { } where, at each step of the outermost loop, the above identity is applied to the Schur complement $\KM_{2,2} - \KM_{2,1} \left( \KM_{1,1} \right)^{-1} \KM_{1,2}$ obtained at the previous step.
 If the Schur complements appearing during the factorization are sparse, then the final Cholesky factorization will also be sparse.

 For $X = (X_1, X_2) \sim \N ( 0, \KM )$, the well-known identities